solomumo/nairobi_house_price_prediction/README.md

 # Modelling
 1. Plot correlation matrix of the features.
 2. Compute the z-scores to inform scaler choice – some scalers are sensitive to outliers.
-Outliers have a z-score of -3<z>3.
+Outliers have a z-score of less than -3 or greater than 3.
 3. Split data to train and test using a .8:.2 ratio.
 4. Initialize a random forest model without feature engineering (coordinates and distance from key areas) and assess performance.
 5. Initialize a random forest model with feature engineering and using all features and assess performance.